Endometrial Ablation Specialists

 - Frequent urination for 24 hours

-If you are experiencing heavy bleeding or menstruation periods that are longer than normal and see if you are a candidate for endometrial ablation, please contact Women’s Specialists of Plano at (972) 379-2416 or visit our online appointment center.
+If you live in the Plano, Frisco and Dallas, Texas area and are experiencing heavy bleeding, or want to see if you are a candidate for endometrial ablation, please contact Women’s Specialists of Plano at (972) 379-2416 or visit our online appointment center.